SYK-08/ModernFlyouts/README.md

 **winget**

-_please note that due to how winget processes package updates, updates may take **longer** to be released to winget_.
+_Please note that due to how winget processes package updates, updates may take **longer** to be released to winget_.

 `winget install --id=ModernFlyouts.ModernFlyouts -e`